finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

 > OffsetDateTime deleteTransactionTemplate(instrumentEventType, instrumentType, scope)

-[EXPERIMENTAL] DeleteTransactionTemplate: Delete Transaction Template
+[EARLY ACCESS] DeleteTransactionTemplate: Delete Transaction Template

 Delete a transaction template for a particular instrument event type in a scope.